Forcepoint/fp-pta-ansible-docker-artifactory/README.md

    the pem files together - just open them in a text editor and just append the contents of the intermediate cert's pem file onto the certicate's pem file.
 Once combined, you're good to go.

-If the system has an Internal CA certificate on the system (placed there by the docker-host role), it will be automatically applied and used in the Artifactory image.

 ## Requirements

 Run the role docker-host on the host.
 The following files are required to be present.